PLANNING SAFE ADVENTURES

 There are days where the ice is snow-covered.
 Bring a shovel and a broom with you on those days.
 We find that an avalanche shovel with a flat edge works great and is easy to carry.
 As for brooms, we’ve tested a lot of options… What we’ve found works best on our tours is a deck scrub brush with squeegee.
 The long handle is great to test the ice conditions as well.

-If you get stuck or need assistance with your vehicle the nearest option is Nordegg Roadside Assistance.
-The other option is to contact a tow truck from Rocky Mountain House, but do expect to wait at least 2 hours for them to reach you.
+If you get stuck or need assistance with your vehicle the nearest option is to contact a tow truck from Rocky Mountain House, but do expect to wait at least 2 hours for them to reach you.

 Plan on visiting Nordegg for food, gas and lodging as you explore the region.
 Nordegg is only 25 minutes away from Windy Point and 40 minutes from Preacher’s Point.

-In Nordegg you'll find food at the Nordegg Lodge and the Nordegg Canteen during the winter.
+In Nordegg you’ll find food at the Nordegg Lodge, Miners Cafe and the Nordegg Canteen during the winter.
 There are two gas stations (Shell and Fas Gas) with convenience stores.

 We recommend that you spend the night in Nordegg to make the most of your visit.
-Options include Expanse Cottages, Aurum Lodge, the Shunda Creek Hostel, the Nordegg Lodge and other cabins available through Vrbo or Airbnb.
+Options include Expanse Cottages, Nature’s Getaway, the Shunda Creek Hostel, Aurum Lodge, the Nordegg Lodge and other cabins available through Vrbo or Airbnb.

 Plan Your Winter Visit